dennisdevio/milestone-project-3/README.md

 #### Bugs Fixed
 - Reversed the structure to make the reviews the main function, rather than the books which I had done from the beginning.
+- Broken showcase link in README.md is now working properly.

 #### Bugs Left
 - Buttons not showing when logged in.